- Internships are offered in the Tokyo area with Japanese multinational organizations, embassies, NGOs, start-ups, and small companies.

 If you obtain an internship, you will continue regular coursework while participating in the internship and receive university course credit.
 The amount of time spent at the internship varies depending on the requirements of the organization, your availability and the restrictions of the course.

 All students are provided detailed information about available internships after being accepted to the study abroad program.
-Interested students then apply for an internship prior to departure for Tokyo.
+Interested students then apply for an internship within their application portal prior to departure for Tokyo.